 Wellesley students are able to cross-register for economics and business courses at Massachusetts Institute of Technology.
 MIT economics courses are, in general, significantly more mathematics intensive than Wellesley courses, and students are advised to consult an advisor before registering for an MIT course.
-MIT economics courses are, for the most part, treated just like Wellesley courses for the purposes of the economics major, with one exception: At least one of the two required 300-level courses must be completed at Wellesley.
+MIT economics courses are, for the most part, treated just like Wellesley courses for the purposes of the economics major, but the two required 300-level courses must be completed at Wellesley.

 The Department of Economics at Wellesley encourages study abroad and at other U.S. colleges and universities.
 Some of our students have focused their international study experience around the study of economics, most notably at the London School of Economics and at Oxford or Cambridge; many others use the time away to focus on other areas of study, especially language.
 Both approaches are valuable and can be incorporated into the major with sufficient planning.

 Because we generally do not accept transfer credit for 201, 202, and 203, and because these courses are prerequisites for the 300-level courses students need to take as seniors, students planning to study abroad for a full year are encouraged to try to take all three of those core courses by the end of their sophomore year.
 Should that not be possible, the best strategy is to do 201 and 203 before going away and do 202 in the fall of the senior year.